Skip to Content

 What Universal Studios Hollywood food should be on your must-eats list?

-blog featured image | universal studios hollywood food
+blog featured image | universal studios hollywood foodPin

-What Universal Studios Hollywood food that should be on your must-eats list?
+What Universal Studios Hollywood food should be on your must-eats list?
 Here is a list of the best Universal Studios Hollywood food and eats.

 Read on for our top Universal Studios Hollywood food picks.
 Use this list to guide your stomach during your visit.
+What are your favorite Universal Studios Hollywood foods?

-Universal Studios Hollywood Food
+Delicious Universal Studios Hollywood Food To Try

 1. Mario’s Strawberry Soda

-hand holding up strawberry and ice cream soda in a cup with cut out mustache on the straw | mario strawberry soda from universal studios hollywood
+hand holding up strawberry and ice cream soda in a cup with cut out mustache on the straw | mario strawberry soda from universal studios hollywoodPin

 With the new Super Nintendo World opening, you bet that we had to make use of our annual passes.
 Unfortunately, while we did make it inside the land (super crowded), we still haven’t been able to try all the goodies at Toadstool Cafe.
 As of now, you have to get into the land early to make reservations to eat at Toadstool Cafe.